 \begin{remark} If one is free to choose the parameters $M$, $N$, $L$ subject only to the constraints in \cref{eq:conditions} and $MNL \asymp x$, then in order to maximize the range $R$, it is optimal to pick (up to $x^{o(1)}$ factors)

 This improves on the conditions from Drappeau's triple convolution estimate \cite[(3.2)]{drappeau2015theoremes}, which can handle moduli up to $R \approx x^{3/5}$. \end{remark}

-\begin{remark} Although our (conditional) results hit a barrier at $R = x^{5/8-o(1)}$, a more essential limitation of triple convolution estimates proven via the dispersion method lies at $R \le x^{2/3 - o(1)}$, corresponding to the case of three equal parameters $M = N = L \asymp x^{1/3}$.
-We note again that \cref{thm:triple-conv-estimate} allows for the case of two equal parameters $M = N \approx x/R$, for any $x^{1/2-o(1)} \ll R \ll x^{(5-4\theta)/(8-6\theta)-o(1)}$; this is possible due to Maynard's deamplification argument \cite{maynard2020primes}.
-In particular, the ranges $M = N = x^{2/5}$, $L = x^{1/5}$, which were a limiting case in Drappeau's work \cite[Th\'eor\`eme 3]{drappeau2015theoremes}), are now admissible (this is analogous to the infamous case of convolving five sequences of equal sizes). \end{remark}
+\begin{remark} Although our (conditional) results hit a barrier at $R = x^{5/8-o(1)}$, a more essential limitation of triple convolution estimates proven via the dispersion method lies at $R \le x^{2/3 - o(1)}$, corresponding to the case of three equal parameters $M = N = L \asymp x^{1/3}$ in \cref{eq:optimal-parameters}.
+Indeed, the diagonal terms in the first Cauchy--Schwarz step require $R < NL$, and already our bounds for the second dispersion sum will use $NL < x^{2/3}$ (moreover, it is natural to Fourier-complete in the largest variable $m$, leaving $NL \le x^{2/3}$).
+We note again that \cref{thm:triple-conv-estimate} allows for the case of two equal parameters $M = N \approx x/R$, for any $x^{1/2-o(1)} \ll R \ll x^{(5-4\theta)/(8-6\theta)-o(1)}$; this is possible due to Maynard's deamplification argument \cite{maynard2025primes}.
+In particular, the ranges $M = N = x^{2/5}$, $L = x^{1/5}$, a limiting case in Drappeau's work \cite[Th\'eor\`eme 3]{drappeau2015theoremes}), are now admissible (this is analogous to the infamous case of convolving five sequences of equal sizes). \end{remark}

-Given \cref{thm:triple-conv-estimate} and \cref{lem:harper}, deducing \cref{thm:distribution} is now a routine modification of Drappeau's argument in \cite[\S 3.7]{drappeau2015theoremes} (we follow the same reasoning, using \cref{thm:triple-conv-estimate} instead of \cite[Th\'eor\`eme 3]{drappeau2015theoremes}, and with the choice of parameters in \cref{eq:optimal-parameters}).
+Given \cref{thm:triple-conv-estimate} and \cref{lem:harper}, deducing \cref{thm:distribution} is now a routine modification of Drappeau's argument in \cite[Section 3.7]{drappeau2015theoremes} (we follow the same reasoning, using \cref{thm:triple-conv-estimate} instead of \cite[Th\'eor\`eme 3]{drappeau2015theoremes}, and with the choice of parameters in \cref{eq:optimal-parameters}).